 Thursday, I was working in A ward on day shift.
 One of my patients needed blood so that kept me close to his bedside most of the shift.
 He and his 3 neighbors were very chatty and friendly.

-One of the other patients mother was not feeling well and wanted to take a nap, so I put her 5 month old grandson, Godgive (yes that is his real name) on my back (by myself, quite the task).
+One of the other patient's mothers was not feeling well and wanted to take a nap, so I put her 5-month-old grandson, Godgive (yes that is his real name) on my back (by myself, quite the task).
 Oh man, all my patients went crazy.
 "African Lady, African lady.
-You a African Lady.
-You name Miatta (meaning first born female child) from the Bandi Tribe in Lofa County."
-So of course I put a basket on my head and pretended to sell cold water and plums and they all yell "Auntie Miatta I buy you col wata cuz you a African lady!"
+You an African Lady.
+You name Miatta (meaning firstborn female child) from the Bandi Tribe in Lofa County."
+So, of course, I put a basket on my head and pretended to sell cold water and plums and they all yell "Auntie Miatta I buy you col wata cuz you an African lady!"

 Now when I introduce myself to my patients I say my name is Stephanie but you can call me Miatta.